 Cheap Media Centre Build

-johna by | April 22, 2011 | Media Center Computers & Internet
+by johna | April 22, 2011 | Media Center Computers & Internet

 For some time now I have been trying to set up an inexpensive media center PC to record from Foxtel and manage my multimedia collection.